 The Effects of Sleep (or a Lack Thereof)

 The Centers for Disease Control and Prevention recommends adults between the ages of 18 and 60 sleep at least seven hours every night.
 However, data from a 2014 Behavior Risk Factor Surveillance System found that more than one-third of adults reported insufficient sleep.
 “We don’t respect sleep.
 We don’t value sleep.
 Lack of sleep can put us at increased risk of diabetes, CV, depression, which is similar to the risks we see with psoriasis,” says Dr. Bhutani.
 “Sleep affects our mental health 100 percent.”

-Short sleep duration, or sleeping less than 7 hours per night, is associated with greater likelihoods of obesity, high blood pressure, diabetes, coronary heart disease, stroke, frequent mental distress and death.
+Short sleep duration, or sleeping less than 7 hours per night, is associated with greater likelihood of obesity, high blood pressure, diabetes, coronary heart disease, stroke, frequent mental distress, and death.

 Dr. Bhutani has had first-hand experience witnessing the power of sleep.
 “This research has been very interesting,” she says.
 “My interest in sleep and psoriasis was triggered by a patient with stubborn palmoplantar psoriasis.
 He was a guitarist, and the plaques on his palms were affecting his playing.
 Once his sleep improved, so did his palmoplantar psoriasis.
-The old teaching was that poor sleep was an outcome of mood disorder, where new, more contemporary teaching is showing that sleep is both a consequence and cause of mood disorders.”
+The old teaching was that poor sleep was an outcome of mood disorder, whereas new, more contemporary teaching is showing that sleep is both a consequence and cause of mood disorders.”